No. 121 Expeditionary Air Wing

-No. 121 Expeditionary Air Wing is a deployable Expeditionary Air Wing of the Royal Air Force based at RAF Coningsby, Lincolnshire, England.
+No. 121 Expeditionary Air Wing is a deployable Expeditionary Air Wing of the Royal Air Force based at RAF Coningsby, Lincolnshire, England, UK.

-The current wing was established on 1 April 2006 the wing has history dating back to May 1944:
+The current wing was established on 1 April 2006 the unit has history dating back to February 1943.

 Second World War

 No. 121 (Rocket Projectile) Wing within No. 22 (Fighter) Sector RAF, No. 83 Group RAF, RAF Second Tactical Air Force (2 TAF) operating Hawker Typhoons was formed on 12 May 1944 at RAF Holmsley South controlling: